astratikopoulo/contour-adv-ing-and-delegation/README.md

 <center><img src="img/tls-delegation.png" width="400"></center>

 In the same `ingress-system` namespace, we can add certificates (as Kubernetes secrets).
 These can then be referenced by a `TLSCertificateDelegation` objects.
 These objects hold a list of namespaces that can reference the certificate from their `IngressRoute` objects.
-In the diagram above, when lines attempts to reference the octetz-tls secret, the route will not be created.
+In the diagram above, when the lines namespace attempts to reference the `octetz-tls` secret, the route is not created.
 IngressRoutes must also prefix the secret name with the namespace it is stored (not represented in the diagram above).
 An example delegation object is as follows.

 ```yaml
 apiVersion: contour.heptio.com/v1beta1